 The Durban Botanic Gardens (DBG) traces its origins to colonial times, when it was founded in 1849 for the introduction and trial of potentially useful commercial crops.
 At the entrance to the Durban Botanic GardensThe gardens later developed collections of sub-tropical trees, palms and orchids.
 The Durban Botanic Gardens remains a classic botanic garden, reflecting the universality of the plant kingdom.
 It has, for over 100 years, had a fine mixed arboretum of African, Asian and American trees.
 The Gardens are a few minutes walk from the bustling Warwick Triangle, site of one of the largest retail medicinal plant markets in the country.
 The Gardens hosts approximately 500 000 visitors per year, many of whom are foreign tourists.
-Trees from Africa, Asia and America growing together in the Durban Botanic Gardens

 From A new history of the Durban Botanic Gardens (Durban Parks Department, 1996) by Professor Donald McCracken.

 On the lower slopes of Durban’s Berea ridge lies the city’s brightest jewel, the Durban Botanic Gardens.
 It is the city’s oldest public institution and Africa’s oldest surviving botanic gardens.
 When Durban, or Port Natal as it was once called, was little more than two dusty streets with shabby wood-and- iron buildings some enterprising locals met in what is now the Royal Hotel.
 The year was 1848 and their purpose was to participate in the quest of the newly re-established Kew Gardens in England to establish a series of botanic gardens across the globe which would assist in the introduction to regions of plants of possible economic value, and which might also supply Kew botanists with plants new to science.
 It was an exciting project.